So the question on your mind is ‘Do I need a licensed gas fitter?’ Yes, you do!

 Often, the nature of the work may seem simple, and the appliance may seem in good working order, but only an experienced gas fitter will really know.

 You will need a licensed gas fitter for any and all connections, alterations, extensions or repairs, even to flues.
-All of this work requires a licensed contractor like Ruttley Plumbing to do the job and then provide Fair Trading with a Certificate of Inspection or Certificate of Compliance.
+All of this work requires a licensed contractor like Ruttley Services to do the job and then provide Fair Trading with a Certificate of Inspection or Certificate of Compliance.

 It’s also worth bearing in mind that, if you do-it-yourself or get an unlicensed fitter to do the work, insurers may not pay out in the event of fire or public liability claims.